2024 Market Hours

 CCI Internal Operations

-• CCI renews Market management contract with M2M Consulting, LLC, the City of Carmel continues to provide necessary support services, and Maria Adele Rosenfeld continues serving as CEO
+• CCI renews Market management contract with two employees at M2M Consulting, LLC, and the City of Carmel continues to provide necessary support services, and Maria Adele Rosenfeld continues serving as CEO.

 CCI Financials